voidfemme/SacredCows/README.md

 ## Installation

 1. Ensure you have a Spigot or Paper Minecraft server (version 1.21.7 or compatible) set up.
-2. Download the latest `CowMurder.jar` from the [releases section](https://github.com/voidfemme/cow_murder/releases).
+2. Download the latest `SacredCows.jar` from the [releases section](https://github.com/voidfemme/cow_murder/releases).
 3. Place the JAR file in your server's `plugins` folder.
 4. Restart your server.
-5. Edit `plugins/CowMurder/config.yml` to customize settings (optional).
+5. Edit `plugins/SacredCows/config.yml` to customize settings (optional).
-6. Use `/cowmurder reload` to apply configuration changes without restarting.
+6. Use `/sacredcows reload` to apply configuration changes without restarting.

 ## Building from Source